• Art magazine

 In this article we show how strong words make art alive - and why museums, galleries and artists are increasingly relying on professional support inside to bring their vision closer to a wide audience.

-Art as Mirrors of Society
+Art as a mirror of society

 In today's world, works of art are no longer just silent beings in an exhibition.
 They intervene socially in a loud tone.
 Artists reflect on social topics such as environmental protection, gender equality or escape with visual language and installations or performative interventions - without words, but with clear messages.
 In any case, artistic means will be used to make complex, current developments tangible: photographs, sculptures, projections or performative actions.

-• Art as Mirrors of Society
+• Art as a mirror of society

 • Innovations in art & culture